Kastorm/pybit_bot_v1/README.md

 Bybit Bot
 I took as a basis pybit 5.3.0 (https://pypi.org/project/pybit/) and discord-webhook 1.1.0  (https://pypi.org/project/discord-webhook/)
 The bot can:
-1) Open and close orders
+1) Open and close orders Bybit
+2)
-2) Send webhook to discord
+3) Send webhook to discord
-3) Logging to Discord
+4) Logging to Discord